-The Darrtown Band was organized prior to 1895 and practiced in Frank Bufler's hall and late used the K. of P. hall built in 1904."
+The Darrtown Band was organized prior to 1895 and practiced in Frank Bufler's hall and later used the K. of P. hall built in 1904."

-Webmaster Note: From the info above, we deduce that this photo was taken looking north, with the Hitching Post at the left (and west side of Main street).
+Webmaster Note: From the info above, it seems that this photo was taken looking north, with the Hitching Post at the left (and west side of Main street).

 "The same skating rink building (noted in the caption above) a few years later, when Jacob Popst was operating it as a saloon and hotel.